kmcgreg5/dbb/Migration/ReportMigration/README.md

 ### Folder Content
 * bin - Contains the shell scripts that drive the migration process
 * groovy - Contains Groovy/DBB scripts that are invoked by the shell scripts
-* tests - Contains JUnit functional test cases for the sample
+* tests - Contains JUnit functional test cases for the sample, further documentation included within.
-* tests/samples - Contains sample data for the test cases

 ### Migration Process
 The report migration is a two step process that includes scanning the Metadata Store for the requested build groups to create a list of Build Reports to be migrated, and processing the list to generate static Build Reports.